Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## <a name="office-file-types-supported"></a>Tipos de archivos compatibles con Office

-Las aplicaciones de Office que tienen etiquetado integrado para archivos de Word, Excel y PowerPoint admiten el formato Open XML (como .docx y .xlsx), pero no el formato de Microsoft Office 97-2003 (como .doc y .xls), formato de documento abierto (como .odt y .ods) u otros formatos.
-Cuando no se admite un tipo de archivo para el etiquetado integrado, el botón de **confidencialidad** no está disponible en la aplicación de Office.
+Office apps that have built-in labeling for Word, Excel, and PowerPoint files support the Open XML format (such as .docx and .xlsx) but not the Microsoft Office 97-2003 format (such as .doc and .xls), Open Document Format (such as .odt and .ods), or other formats.
+When a file type is not supported for built-in labeling, the **Sensitivity** button is not available in the Office app.

 El cliente de etiquetado unificado de Azure Information Protection es compatible tanto con el formato Open XML como con el formato de Microsoft Office 97-2003.
 Para obtener más información, consulte [Tipos de archivos compatibles con el cliente de etiquetado unificado de Azure Information Protection ](/azure/information-protection/rms-client/clientv2-admin-guide-file-types)en la guía de administración de dicho cliente.